SolaceLabs/solace-pretty-dump/README.md

 bus_trak/gps/v2/002B/01387/001.27878/0103.82159/32/OK      {"psgrCap":0.75,"heading":272,"busNum"…
 ```

  - press '+' [ENTER] to add spacing to the topic hierarchy display, more of a "column" view of the topic levels
  - press '-' [ENTER] to go back to regular (compressed) topic display
+ - this can also be enabled with by changing indent argument from `-` to `+` when starting
 ```
 #STATS...../VPN..../sgdemo1.../aaron.............../vpn_stats
 #STATS...../SYSTEM./sgdemo1.../stats_client_detail